nfredrik/mickarucken/README.md

 # Platform

 I have chosen DataCake since it's easy and not to much work to get it going.
-With the measurement I have I think it's a good fit.
-Apart from setting up the acount on DataCake need to configure how the data that arrives should be decoded, see below and how it should be presented in   Dashboard.
+With the measurement I think it's a good fit.
+Apart from setting up the acount on DataCake we need to configure how the data that arrives should be decoded, see below and how it should be presented in a Dashboard.

 DataCake is free for small amount of data.